-Teams:
+Creating Three Support Teams:

-The goal is to create your own Personal Mental Health Plan (PMHP) in cooperation with your counselor and medical team (those you see regularly or periodically for your health or mental health).
-Additionally, you develop teams for social and spiritual support.
-It may take time to develop and complete the details of your PMHP.
-This workbook will cover topics you can research and discuss with your medical team.
-Please see Medical Disclaimer on "Dedication and Quick Synopsis Page."
-If you are in a crisis, please dial 911 or 988.
+- People may be at various stages of developing the three support teams necessary to this PMHP - medical, social, and spiritual.
+However, these teams are central to having a PMHP that will be beneficial, as they add layers of support and accountability. - The goal is to create your own Personal Mental Health Plan (PMHP) in cooperation with your counselor and medical team (those you see regularly or periodically for your health or mental health). - This workbook will cover topics you can research and discuss with your medical team.
+Please see Medical Disclaimer on "Dedication and Quick Synopsis Page." - Additionally, you develop teams for social and spiritual support.
+Having support is essential.